Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 Versions of Buccal Midazolam

-• Midazolam is the generic name of the active ingredient
+• Midazolam is the generic name of the active ingredient.

-• Brand names identify the different versions
+• Brand names identify different versions.

 When to Administer Buccal Midazolam

-• When the seizure lasts 5 minutes
+• If a seizure lasts 5 minutes.

-• Three tonic-clonic seizures in one hour
+• Three tonic-clonic seizures within one hour.

 Benefits of Use

-Onset of action
+Onset of Action

-• The seizure may not be completely stopped but should begin to be controlled
+• The seizure may not be completely stopped but should begin to be controlled.